 Kenya

 Kenya has dedicated legislation on terrorism.
-The 2012 Prevention of Terrorism Act contains a broad definition of terrorism with a limited exemption for the exercise of certain fundamental rights, such as freedom of peaceful assembly and the right to strike.
+The 2012 Prevention of Terrorism Act, which was amended in 2023, contains a broad definition of terrorism with a limited exemption for the exercise of certain fundamental rights, such as freedom of peaceful assembly and the right to strike.

 The Definition of Terrorism in Domestic Law